 Gnus cannot access IMAP service of DavMail.
 There is some bug.

 So we have to turn to POP3.
 Check documentation at EmacsWiki.

-The key point is DO NOT delete emails on server.
+If you use POP3, don NOT delete mails on server.
 You must set the variable "pop3-leave-mail-on-server" to true!